 2.1 Vehicle Support ☐ Safely secure the vehicle on a hoist.
-We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed.
-Once supported off the ground, release the parking brake and leave the vehicle in neutral.
+We recommend supporting the vehicle on a chassis hoist to keep the differential area at a convenient working height and to leave the wheels and axles free to be rotated and removed. ☐ Once supported off the ground, release the parking brake and leave the vehicle in neutral.
 Chock the wheels if necessary.
-2.2 Differential Fluid Drain ☐ Clean around the differential cover flange seal to prevent dirt from entering the differential.
-Position a fluid drain reservoir under the differential.
-Remove fluid drain plug to empty all differential oil.
+2.2 Differential Fluid Drain ☐ Clean around the third member flange seal to prevent dirt from entering the differential. ☐ Position a fluid drain reservoir under the differential. ☐ Remove fluid drain plug to empty all differential oil.
 HINT: This is a good time to check for metal particles in your oil which may indicate a worn bearing or differential component.
-2.3 Removing the Axles & Differential Disconnect the stub axles from the differential assembly according to your vehicle's service manual Disconnect the drive shaft from the flange of the drive pinion.
-Remove the entire differential assembly from the vehicle. j NOTE: The differential housing is heavy and quite difficult to handle when covered in oil.
+2.3 Removing the Axles and Differential ☐ Remove the axles according to your vehicle's service manual. ☐ Disconnect the drive shaft from the flange of the differential. ☐ Remove the third member from the differential housing.
+(Refer to your vehicle's service manual) NOTE: The differential housing is heavy and quite difficult to handle when covered in oil.
 Do not drop it!

-Secure the assembly to a work bench, and remove the cover plate Remove the axle assembly from the side of the differential housin g.
-IMPORTANT: Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
-Any misalignment of the axle tube may result in excessive wear and/or failure of your differential and stub shaft.
+Collision damage or heavy off-road use of your vehicle in the past may have resulted in some degree of bending in the axle.
+Any misalignment of the axle tubes may result in excessive wear and/or failure of your differential and axle shafts.
 ARB strongly recommends that you have your axle assembly inspected for concentricity and straightness before installing your Air Locker.